Bealby/grandpas-pocket-watch-shop/README.md

   and interactive experience for the user.

 - For larger screen devices the layout will involve
-  1 row of category images; for medium screens 2 rows; and for smaller screens the images will be removed and replaced with icons for better UI and UX.
+  1 row of category images; for medium screens 2 rows;
+  and for smaller screens the images will be removed and replaced with icons for better UI and UX.

 - It was decided to use the title 'Grandpa's Pocket Watch Shop' on this page to establish the specific nature of products being sold on the Website, which is solely revolved around Pocket Watches.

-- A sub header, Choose a Category`, is then displayed to inform the users of the categories available to explore.
+- A sub header, 'Choose a Category`, is then displayed to inform the users of the categories available to explore.

 ### Products App